-The books and records of Bothar CLG indicate grant income received in the amount of €88,875 from Msaada, and payments made to Msaada in the amount of €207,884 is classified as project development costs, for the financial year ended 30 June 2020.
+The books and records of Bothar CLG indicate payments made to Msaada in the amount of €67,644 which have been identified as suspected fraudulent activity which is included within the amounts stated in point 1.
+Other transactions with Msaada include grant income received in the amount of €163,154 from Msaada, and payments made to Msaada in the amount of €193,907 and classified as project development costs, for the financial year ended 30 June 2019.
 We note that Msaada is now deregistered as a charity in the UK.
 It was not possible to obtain sufficient appropriate audit evidence to substantiate the authenticity of these transactions during the financial year between Bothar CLG and Msaada.

-Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued)
+Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued) For the financial year ended 30 June 2019